 The students are supposed to acquire and demonstrate expert knowledge about the evolution of and current state-of-the-art in relevant substreams of corporate strategy and governance research.

 Against the backdrop of this knowledge, students will be able to critically reflect upon contemporary theories, models and research approaches applied in corporate strategy and governance research.
 Students will be able to develop and deliver effective presentations on their conceptual and empirical work.

-Necessary: MAN 654 (parallel attendance possible) or MAN 655 (parallel attendance possible) or MAN 656 (parallel attendance possible)
+Necessary: MAN 654 (no parallel attendance possible) or MAN 655 (no parallel attendance possible) or MAN 656 (no parallel attendance possible)

 Forms of teaching and learning Contact hours Independent study time

 Seminar 2 SWS 15 SWS

 ECTS credits 6

+Graded yes

+Workload 180h

 Language English

-Form of assessment Written seminar thesis (66.6 %), oral p resentation (33.3 %)
+Form of assessment Written seminar thesis (66.6 %, scop presentation (33.3 %) oe depends on the assigned topic), oral

 Restricted admission yes

 Further information -

-Prof. Dr. Matthias Brauer Prof. Dr. Matthias Brauer
+Examiner Performing lecturer Prof. Dr. Matth Prof. Dr. Matthia

-Offering Spring semester & fall semester
+Frequency of offering Spring semester & fall semester

 Duration of module 1 semester

 Range of application M.Sc.
 MMM, M.Sc.
 Bus.
 Edu.

 Preliminary course work -

 Program-specific Competency Goals CG 1, CG 4

-Graded yes